uniVocity/univocity-parsers/src/test/resources/README_template.md

 #### Writing annotated java beans ####

-If you have a java class with fields annotated with the annotations defined in package `com.univocity.parsers.annotations`, you can use a `BeanWriterProcessor` to map its attributes directly to the output.
+If you have a java class with fields annotated with the annotations defined in package `com.univocity.parsers.annotations`, you can use a @@LINK(BeanWriterProcessor) to map its attributes directly to the output.

-A `RowWriterProcessor` is just an interface that "knows" how to map a given object to a sequence of values.
-By default, uniVocity-parsers provides the `BeanWriterProcessor` to map annotated beans to rows.
+A @@LINK(RowWriterProcessor) is just an interface that "knows" how to map a given object to a sequence of values.
+By default, uniVocity-parsers provides the @@LINK(BeanWriterProcessor) to map annotated beans to rows.

-The following example writes instances of TestBean:
+The following example writes instances of @@LINK(TestBean):

 @@INCLUDE_METHOD(/src/test/java/com/univocity/parsers/examples/WriterExamples.example005WriteFixedWidthUsingAnnotatedBean)